Theodora605/Sticker-Book-Project/README.md

 Check https://cloud.google.com/docs/authentication/application-default-credentials for information on how to generate the credentials file

-In app.py, ensure that the GCS_STICKERS_BUCKET variable is set to the name of the bucket you wish to use, then build the docker container:
+In app.py, ensure that the GCS_STICKERS_BUCKET variable is set to the name of the bucket you wish to use, then build the docker image:

 ```
 docker build -t sticker-api .